 4 min read (Articles narrated by Mabel)

-Humans typically trim their own nails often, but many of them forget about their dog’s nails.
-Sure, our nail look different than human’s, but we still need ours trimmed regularly too!
+Humans trim their own nails often, but many of them forget about their dog’s nails.
+Sure, our nails look different than human’s nail, but we still need ours trimmed regularly!
 Most dogs are not a fan of getting their nails trimmed, but it is something that you should get in the habit of doing.

 What Should You Know About Dog Nails?

 Like human nails, dog nails can only be trimmed to a certain length without hurting your dog.
 A dog nail is made out of a hard outer shell that grows like a human’s would.
 Then, they have a pink inside part that is made of blood vessels and nerves, which is called a quick.

 When trimming your dog’s nails, you need to make sure that you don’t cut to close to the quick.
 With light colored nails, you can easily see the quick, but with dark-colored nails, you need to be a lot more careful.

 If your dog’s nails get too long, then this can actually be harmful for them.
 I have even seen dogs that have nails so long that they grow into their paws!
 That sounds very painful!
 Trimming their nails can help you to avoid issues like this.

 Most dogs don’t like their paws being handled, so nail trimming is their least favorite part of grooming.
 I can admit that this is true for me as well.
 However, even if your dog hates getting their nails trimmed, it is a care requirement that should be done regularly.